TYPO3-Documentation/TYPO3CMS-Guide-Extbase/Documentation/Extbase/Index.rst

 The days of piBased extensions are numbered.
 Extbase gives you the benefit of a modern, clear and highly structured means of PHP development with a hidden bonus: if you know Extbase, getting into FLOW3 will be much, much easier.
-Another bonus: porting Extbase extensions to Phoenix will be a walk in the park, whereas porting a piBased extension to Phoenix will be incredibly laborious.
+Another bonus: porting Extbase extensions to TYPO3 NEOS will be a walk in the park, whereas porting a piBased extension to TYPO3 NEOS will be incredibly laborious.
 (If it's even possible at all.)

 How do I get started with Extbase?